Jason Isbell: Americana Music Honors & Awards

 The Americana Music Honors & Awards celebrate outstanding achievement in the genre of Americana.
 Isbell has won nine awards out of 19 nominations.

 Country Music Association Awards

 The CMA Awards celebrate outstanding achievement in country music.
 Isbell has received one nomination.

 Country Music Hall of Fame

 Daytime Emmy Awards

 The Daytime Emmy Awards are American accolades bestowed by the New York–based National Academy of Television Arts and Sciences in recognition of excellence in American daytime television programming.
 Isbell has received one nomination.

 Grammy Awards

 The Grammy Awards celebrate outstanding achievement in music.
-Isbell has won 4 awards out of 4 nominations.
+Isbell has won 6 awards out of 7 nominations.

 UK Americana Awards

 The UK Americana Awards celebrate the best roots music released in the UK and internationally.
-Isbell has received two nominations.
+Isbell has won three awards out of five nominations.